Cluster Management

 Important Notes:

-• You can cancel cluster management operations at any time before the cluster switchover occurs.
+• You can cancel cluster management operations or change the run time at any time before the cluster failover is about to begin.

-• A cluster switchover causes a service interruption that should last no longer than a few minutes.
+• A cluster failover causes a service interruption that should last no longer than a few minutes.

-• If you have no maintenance window set, cluster switchover will occur as soon as the new cluster is populated and ready.
+• If you have no maintenance window set, and have not specified a run time, cluster failover will occur as soon as the new cluster is populated and ready.

 • If you need assistance scheduling maintenance, or are concerned about a maintenance in progress, please contact support.

-Cluster Refresh – Replace instance, update to latest minor version, enable newest features
+Cluster Refresh - Replace instance, update to latest minor version, get the newest OS version, and enable the latest features

 Cluster Resize – Change the instance size or storage size of the cluster